-Any accredited person or scheme participant carrying out lead generation or marketing activities related to a relevant activity must give the person they are engaging with the name of the accredited person who will be creating the certificate for that relevant activity.
+Any accredited person or scheme participant carrying out lead generation or marketing activities related to the VEU program must give the person they are engaging with the name of the accredited person who will be creating the certificate for that relevant activity.

-If an accredited person or scheme participant is unable to do this, they will not have complied with the code and cannot create a certificate for a relevant activity based on those lead generation or marketing activities.
+If an accredited person or scheme participant is unable to do this, they will not have complied with the code and must not create a certificate for a relevant activity based on those lead generation or marketing activities.